BoiseCodeWorks/keepr/Readme.md

 #### Visualization:

 - Visitors can see all public keeps (login not required)
-- Anytime a `keep` is viewed or `kept in a vault` the relevant count should go up
+- Keeps are displayed in a card like format with all data rendered
-- Users have a dashboard to see all their keeps and vaults
+- Users have a dashboard route to see all their keeps and vaults
 - Users can only see vaults they created
 - Users can View all the keeps in a given vault
-- Keeps show the three clicable buttons (View, Keep, Share) with affect each of the counts
+- Anytime a `keep` is viewed or `kept in a vault` the relevant count should go up

 #### Functionality: